GEcaiIT/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohort_config.rst

 Enabling and Configuring the Cohorts Feature
 ############################################

-To support cohorts in your course, you select a strategy for assigning your students to cohorts: automated assignment, manual assignment, or a hybrid approach.
+To support cohorts in your course, you select an initial strategy for assigning your students to cohorts: automated assignment, manual assignment, or a hybrid approach.
+Although you can change the assignment method for cohorts at any time, you should have a strategy in mind as you design your course, and only make changes to cohorts while the course is running if absolutely necessary.
 See :ref:`Options for Assigning Students to Cohorts`.

 You also decide whether course-wide and content-specific discussion topics should be divided by cohort or unified for all students.

 After you select a strategy, you complete these configuration steps (as applicable):

 #. :ref:`Enable cohorts<Enable Cohorts>`.

 #.
-Determine the method you want to use to assign students to cohorts:
+Determine the initial methods you want to use to assign students to cohorts:

   * :ref:`Define automatic cohorts<Define Auto Cohorts>`